rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.014.jpeg)

-**Sample Dialogue:** With a validated model, you can build a dashboard in Maximo Monitor that will display the results of live camera feed inspections, as demonstrated in Part One of this demo.
+ With a validated model, you can build a dashboard in Maximo Monitor that will display the results of live camera feed inspections, as demonstrated in Part One of this demo.
 You observed how the MVI AI model sends inspection alerts to the Monitor dashboard.
 You also performed the steps to build a computer vision model.

 Congratulations!
 You have just used IBM Maximo Visual Inspection to create a computer vision model that can identify dirty water sedimentation tanks!